Mathemilda/SparkTheDefinitiveGuideBook/README.md

 [https://github.com/databricks/Spark-The-Definitive-Guide](https://github.com/databricks/Spark-The-Definitive-Guide)

-Some of notebooks missed lines which are provided in STDG, so I've added them.
-In a few places in the book and in the repository we can see code for Python 2 while I use Python 3.
+A few of the notebooks missed lines which are provided in STDG, so I've added them.
+In several places in the book and in the repository we can see code for Python 2 while I use Python 3.
 I changed everything to Python 3.
-In some places code does not work anymore, may be depreciated after updates.
-Although it looks like it was copied from corresponding Scala scripts.
+There were places where code does not work anymore, may be depreciated after updates.
+Although it looks like it was copied from corresponding Scala scripts and not adapted to PySpark.
 I tried to fix it as much as I can.
-Plus in my noteboooks with comments I introduced code lines when I wanted to learn more about examples.
+In my noteboooks I added comments if I introduced code lines, and sometimes I added my notes about the code as well.

 Datasets which were used in the book are mounted to the Databricks File System: https://docs.databricks.com/getting-started/databricks-datasets.html